 - Provide a forum to examine industry insights, discussing innovation and current trends within the market

-- Raise the profile of Glory on a global scale
+- Raise the profile of the client on a global scale

 - Offer a central networking opportunity for the distributors, customers and banking technology community